 Although NASA extensively uses the technique, the technology was derived from a rather surprising field - stealth submarines.

 The invention of sonar enabled navies around the world to detect submerged submarines.
 The technology works by sending a signal that bounces off of objects and returning the signal.
 By measuring how long the return signal takes, the distance of the object can be determined.

 However, if a signal does not return, an object cannot be detected.

 During both World Wars diesel submarines were extensively used.
 However, so was sonar.
-The diesel engines create a lot of vibrations which propagated through the ocean.
+The diesel engines create a lot of vibrations that propagated through the ocean.
 Microphones and sonar systems easily pick up the disturbances, allowing them to initiate a counter-attack.
 That is unless the submarines use stealth technologies.
 One of the most effective ways to capture sound energy underwater is by creating bubbles - and lots of them.

 How it Works